 - Max elbow extension is a straight arm (without elbow hyperextension)

 - Max knee extension is a straight leg (without knee hyperextension)

 With the extension on both joints above, the prime movers are all aligned from origin to insertion (keep this in mind, as it will become relevant).
 If we’re going to search for another joint which can create some similar extension to the shoulder, it would be the hips.
 You can create safe hip hyperextension, think of that created for the kettlebell racking position.
 But one does not press from this position!

 Video for hip hyperextension demonstration purpose only.

-Could it be that the full intended ROM for chest press is perpendicular?
+Could it be that the full intended ROM for chest press is horizontal?